motorcycle 101 guides

 For the written portion of the Idaho motorcycle license test, you will be required to pay a fee of $3.
 You will have to answer 25 multiple-choice questions based on the chapters you read about motorcycle equipment, riding conduct, etc. in the Idaho Motorcycle Rider’s Manual.
 You will have to get at least 20 questions or 80% of the written test correct for you to pass.

 For the riding portion of the Idaho motorcycle license test, you will be required to pay a fee of $25.
-You will have to provide your own vehicle and demonstrate your riding skills in a controlled environment while observed by an evaluator.
+You will have to provide your vehicle and demonstrate your riding skills in a controlled environment while observed by an evaluator.
 You will have to show that you know how to safely accelerate, brake, stop, turn, swerve, maintain control at slow and rapid speeds, and be able to adjust speed depending on the situation.

 You risk failing the motorcycle skills test if you do not have good posture and cannot stay focused while operating your vehicle.
 This also applies if you suddenly pause while in the middle of executing a maneuver when you are not supposed to.

-If you plan to take the Idaho motorcycle license test and want to know what to expect, you can get a preview in the Idaho Motorcycle Rider’s Manual.
+If you plan to take the Idaho motorcycle license test and want to know what to expect, you can get a preview in the Idaho Motorcycle Rider’s Manual .

 5. Idaho Motorcycle Passenger Laws

-Made clear in Idaho Statutes § 49-962, it is illegal to carry a passenger on your motorcycle unless you install equipment intended to keep him/her secure and safe while riding with you.
+Made clear in Idaho Statutes § 49-962, it is illegal to carry a passenger on your motorcycle unless you install equipment intended to keep him/her safe while riding with you.
 You will need to have footrests and a separate passenger seat situated behind the driver’s seat.
 The passenger seat can be a motorcycle saddle similar to the driver’s seat or a sidecar large enough to fit the lower torso.

-To look over the details regarding motorcycle passenger laws in Idaho, there is a section you can look up in the Idaho Code.
+To look over the details regarding motorcycle passenger laws in Idaho, there is a section you can look up in the Idaho Code .

 6. Idaho Motorcycle Lane Splitting Laws